 Over the course of their lives, women may choose to start, stop, or switch family planning methods to meet their reproductive needs and preferences.
 Learn about trends in contraceptive use dynamics and reasons for discontinuation in nine countries.

-Education Matters: Keeping Girls in School Can Improve Economic Development in Burkina Faso’s Sahel Region
+Delaying Marriage and Childbearing Can Improve Educational Outcomes in Burkina Faso’s Sahel Region

-This infographic highlights disparities in health and education in the Sahel Region, with an analysis of girls dropping out of school for pregnancy, marriage, and unpaid care work, and provides strategies policymakers can adopt.
+This research brief and infographic highlight disparities in health and education in the Sahel Region, with an analysis of girls dropping out of school for pregnancy, marriage, and unpaid care work, and provides strategies policymakers can adopt.

 This web feature details a growing body of evidence that suggests that integrated population, health, and environment projects help youth in rural communities meet their development needs.